Contact

 2019 – 2020

 Felix Mayer completed his B.EDS degree with a major in the architectural cooperative program in 2017 at Dalhousie University.
-He is currently in the M.ARCH I program and provides research and administrative support.
+He provided research and other support while completing his M.Arch. degree.

 Madelaine Snelgrove | Research Fellow